nguyend-nam/Aggregation-app/README.md

 - Handle multiple inputs as usernames and/or organization names
 - Fetch [GitHub Rest API](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api) endpoints for `users` and `orgs`
 - `Set` data structure and sort algorithm
-- User-friendly UI with CSS (no Bootstrap or any UI/UX framework or library)
+- User-friendly UI with CSS (no Bootstrap or any UI/UX frameworks or libraries)

 ## Website URL and QR Code